Last update July 2025. Added information about new luggage space in Nozomi/Hikari.

 A: Some trains like the Kagayaki that goes to Kanazawa, or the Hayabusa train that goes to Hakodate, Hokkaido require a seat assignment prior to boarding.
 The New Year Holidays, the Golden Week Holiday period in May, and the O-bon period in mid-August is when trains tend to get full.
 Reservations open a month before.

 Most trains have a few cars which are designated as non-reserved.
 You simply find a open seat after you get on the train.
-On the Nozomi trains, this is car 1, 2 and 3.
+On the Nozomi trains, this is car 1 and 2.
 If you are heading to Kyoto, chances are very slim that any of the non-reserved seats will still be vacant when the train arrives at Shinagawa or Shin-Yokohama, so make sure to get a seat assignment before boarding.
 If your departure point is Tokyo, you have more chances of finding seats for the non-reserved cars.
+(Note that starting in 2024, peak season Nozomi trains have become all reserved).

 For the slower Kodama series train, almost the entire train is designated as non-reserved cars.
 Unless you are traveling in a big group, there is really no need in getting seat assignments as there will always be a seat available somewhere.